-This highly ornamental and hardy spreading shrub grows 20-40 cm high by 1 to 1.5m wide and can form a solid groundcover.
-It has attractive slightly glaucous foliage and bronzy new growth.
-The leaves are normally divided into 3 to 7 lobes.
+This highly ornamental and hardy spreading shrub grows from 0.2 m to 0.4 m high, by 1 to 1.5 m wide and can form a solid groundcover.

-It flowers profusely with clusters of cream to yellow flowers over a long period from late winter to spring.
-The shape of the inflorescences resemble a catkin, a type of inflorescence produced in plants like Birches, Beeches and Oaks.
+This species flowers profusely with narrow-cylindrical racemes of cream to yellow flowers, produced over a long period from late winter to spring, to about 4 cm long by 1 cm wide.
+The shape of the inflorescences resembles a catkin, a type of inflorescence produced in plants like Birches, Beeches and Oaks.

 This is a showy addition for any garden bed, rockery or container.
-It can be planted in any open locations either singly in mixed plantings or massed as a low hedge.
+It can be planted in any open location either singly in mixed plantings or massed as a low hedge.

 Plants are long lived and suitable for landscaping embankments, nature strips and low water use gardens.